Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Introduction

-The standard Bayesian asymptotic theory consists of results such as posterior consistency, posterior convergence rates, and the Bernstein-von Mises theorem (\citet{GhoVan17}).
-For parametric models, the Berstein-von Mises (BvM) theorem typically relies on the local asymptotic normality (LAN) condition and the existence of uniformly consistent tests; see for example, Chapter 10 in \citet{Van98}.
-Since no consistent frequentist estimator exists for $(\sigma^2,\alpha)$ under fixed-domain asymptotics, one cannot expect to establish posterior consistency for their posterior distribution.
-Instead, we will consider the microergodic parameter $\theta=\sigma^2\alpha^{2\nu}$ which can be consistently estimated, and reparametrize the covariance function \eqref{eq:MaternCov} by $(\theta,\alpha)$. \citet{Cro76} is an early work on the asymptotic normality of MLE in the presence of dependent observations and nuisance parameters.
-The techniques in this paper will establish the LAN condition for the microergodic parameter $\theta$ by strengthening the frequentist fixed-domain asymptotic results for the maximum likelihood estimator (MLE) of $\theta$ (\citet{Duetal09}, \citet{WangLoh11}, \citet{KauSha13}).
-The LAN for $\theta$ in this paper relies on the spectral analysis of the Mat\'ern covariance function and holds uniformly over the ``nuisance" range parameter $\alpha$, a parameter that cannot be consistently estimated.
-Such a uniform LAN condition based on data with increasingly stronger dependence is new in the literature and differs significantly from the LAN in classic parametric models with i.i.d. or weakly dependent data.
-The BvM theorem for the microergodic parameter $\theta$ is crucial and guarantees the asymptotic efficiency in Bayesian prediction of the Gaussian process $X$ at a new location.
+The standard Bayesian asymptotic theory consists of results such as posterior consistency, posterior convergence rates, and the Bernstein-von Mises (BvM) theorem (\citet{GhoVan17}).
+For parametric models, the BvM theorem typically relies on the local asymptotic normality (LAN) condition and the existence of uniformly consistent tests; see for example, Chapter 10 in \citet{Van98}.
+Since no consistent frequentist estimator exists for $(\sigma^2,\alpha)$ under fixed-domain asymptotics, one cannot expect to establish posterior consistency for $(\sigma^2,\alpha)$.
+Instead, we will consider the microergodic parameter $\theta=\sigma^2\alpha^{2\nu}$ which can be consistently estimated, and reparametrize the covariance function \eqref{eq:MaternCov} by $(\theta,\alpha)$. \citet{Cro76} is an early work on the asymptotic normality of maximum likelihood estimator (MLE) in the presence of dependent observations and nuisance parameters.
+We will establish the LAN condition for the microergodic parameter $\theta$, \textit{uniformly} over a wide range of values of the ``nuisance" range parameter $\alpha$.
+Such a uniform LAN condition based on data with increasingly stronger dependence is new in the literature and differs significantly from the LAN in classic parametric models with independent or weakly dependent data.
+The asymptotic normality for microergodic parameter $\theta$ is crucial and guarantees the posterior prediction performance of $Y(\cdot)$ at a new location.